AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 The “glue” between ALS Prolog predicates and C functions is a collection of C functions which defines the interface.
 These are functions (operating on the 'Cside' of the interface) for:
-* Obtaining arguments from the Prolog stack (normally used at the beginning of C fuction being called from the Prolog side of the interface);
+* Obtaining arguments from the Prolog stack (normally used at the beginning of C function being called from the Prolog side of the interface);
 * Decomposing Prolog data structures into components;
 * Creating Prolog data structures from components;
 * Unifying Prolog data structures.;